aadishv/dishpy/docs/docs/index.md

 * Chroma | 3332A | 3151A (inspiration)
 * Gemini 2.5 Pro (LLM -- first run)
 * Claude 4 Sonnet (LLM -- agentic tasks)

-[This page was copied from the README of our GitHub repository.
-Update: 6/13/25]